entur/shared-mobility-to-ref/README.md

     - **id** Unique identifier.
   - **asset**: The booked asset for the trip.
 Model: [Asset](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/Asset.kt)
     - **id** Unique identifier.
 Should be the same id as given from the useAssets request variable.
+    - **stateOfCharge** The current charge of the vehicle.
+Integer 0-100.
+This should be kept up to date during trip execution
+    - **overriddenProperties**
+      - **location** The current location
+        - **coordinates**
+          - **lng** longitudinal coordinate of the vehicle.
+This should be kept up to date during trip execution
+          - **lat** latitudinal coordinate of the vehicle.
+This should be kept up to date during trip execution
   - **pricing**: Same as the "booking.pricing".
 Model: [Fare](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/Fare.kt)
   - **conditions**: The conditions that apply to this leg.
     Model: List of [AssetTypeConditionsInner](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/AssetTypeConditionsInner.kt)